secretgraph/secretgraph/README.md

 -   view: for view actions
 -   fetch: (special group) autodelete contents if all fetch contentActions are used

+# Caveats

+## Limited API

+This API contains only basic information and no informations like ids.
+It is a fallback API in case a cluster is not allowed to be read by tokens.
+The contents are limited to PublicKey types

 # FAQ

 ## Why two languages?